abyala/advent-2016-clojure/README.md

   then the second of each, etc.  I used the `apply interleave` since it is passed a sequence of sequences, and then used `partition` by the number of sequences, such that it generated a tuple of the `nth` value from each sequence.
 Pair that via `map-indexed` to the index to get the result.

+* Day 16
+  * Pretty standard problem.
+Part 2 takes 28 seconds to run, so I'll bet there's some clever algorithm to find that makes it run much faster.
+I might think about it tonight, but my goal is Clojure experience, not necessarily super-clever algorithms.